 Refactory

-Similar to Reflector feature, the Refactory will create a more simple report with a circular reference (internal and external) with other artifacts that can be very useful to understand the refactory strategy to use.
+Similar to the Reflector feature, the Refactory will create a simpler report with a circular reference (internal and external) to other artifacts, which can be very useful for understanding the refactory strategy to use.

-You can accomplish this by access this feature by:
+You can accomplish this by accessing this feature:

 This feature will provide some statistics and information’s about